Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "**Oi!
 I'll have you know,** I work for a living.
 Right, hand it over."

 "**N-NO!
-You're not having it!**" And he blew a whistle, called some bird monsters as reinforcements.
+You're not having it!**" He put his fingers in his mouth and blew a whistle, calling some blue bird monsters as reinforcements.
 "The Core Crystal is ours now!
 If you want it so bad, you'll have to **take it by force!**"

 "**Well, nothing for it**, I guess.
 All right, let's go!"
 And the battle begun.